SimonePenido/Ebook_KISS_CSS_Estilizando_com_Atitude/README.md

 Stylistic Elements: High-resolution individual portraits; Signature makeup and flamboyant costumes; Pure white background; Sharp contrast and detailed features; Intense and charismatic expressions.|

 📌| imagens 5 | Create a high-resolution portrait of Ace Frehley, the iconic guitarist of the band KISS, set against a pure white background.
 Emphasize his signature "Spaceman" makeup, featuring the silver face paint with black detailing around the eyes and mouth.
 His costume should include the classic silver and black spandex outfit with star motifs and futuristic accessories.
 Capture the intensity and charisma of his stage presence, focusing on his expressive facial features and powerful gaze.
 Incorporate elements such as his guitar, adorned with flashy designs, to highlight his role as a guitarist.
 The overall image should be striking, with a sharp contrast between the dark, detailed elements of his appearance and the clean, minimalistic white background.
-Stylistic Elements:

-High-resolution portrait;
-Ace Frehley's "Spaceman" makeup
-Silver and black spandex outfit with star motifs Futuristic accessories and guitar
+Stylistic Elements: High-resolution portrait; Ace Frehley's "Spaceman" makeup; Silver and black spandex outfit with star motifs; Futuristic accessories and guitar; Pure white background; Sharp contrast and detailed features; Intense and charismatic expression.
-Pure white background
-Sharp contrast and detailed features
-Intense and charismatic expression

 📌| imagens 6 | Create a high-resolution portrait of Peter Criss, the iconic drummer of the band KISS, set against a pure white background.
 Emphasize his signature "Catman" makeup, featuring the green and black face paint with cat-like details around the eyes and mouth.
 His costume should include the classic black and silver outfit with studded leather and feline motifs.
 Capture the intensity and charisma of his stage presence, focusing on his expressive facial features and powerful gaze.
 Incorporate elements such as his drumsticks and a hint of a drum set to highlight his role as a drummer.
 The overall image should be striking, with a sharp contrast between the dark, detailed elements of his appearance and the clean, minimalistic white background.

-Stylistic Elements:

-High-resolution portrait
-Peter Criss' "Catman" makeup
-Black and silver outfit with studded leather and feline motifs Drumsticks and hints of a drum set
+Stylistic Elements: High-resolution portrait; Peter Criss' "Catman" makeup; Black and silver outfit with studded leather and feline motifs; Drumsticks and hints of a drum set; Pure white background; Sharp contrast and detailed features; Intense and charismatic expression.
-Pure white background
-Sharp contrast and detailed features
-Intense and charismatic expression

 📌| imagens 7 | Create a high-resolution group portrait of the iconic band KISS, set against a pure white background, suitable for a large poster.
 Position the band members in a dynamic and powerful pose that captures their legendary stage presence.
-Emphasize their signature makeup and flamboyant costumes:
-Gene Simmons ("The Demon"): Black-and-white face paint with dark eyes, exaggerated tongue, and spiked armor.
+Emphasize their signature makeup and flamboyant costumes:Gene Simmons ("The Demon"): Black-and-white face paint with dark eyes, exaggerated tongue, and spiked armor.
 Paul Stanley ("The Starchild"): Star-studded eye makeup, black leather outfit with silver accents.
 Ace Frehley ("The Spaceman"): Silver face paint with black detailing, silver and black spandex outfit with star motifs.
 Peter Criss ("The Catman"): Green and black face paint with cat-like details, black and silver outfit with studded leather and feline motifs.